Tampa Bay Buccaneers vs. Philadelphia Eagles NFL Wild Card Round Odds, Plays and Insights for January 16, 2022

 Eagles stats and trends

-- Philadelphia has played 17 games, with nine wins against the spread.
+- In Philadelphia's 17 games this season, it has nine wins against the spread.

-- Philadelphia has gone over the point total in 61.1% of its opportunities this year (11 times in 18 games with a set point total).
+- Philadelphia's games this season have eclipsed the over/under 11 times in 18 opportunities (61.1%).

-- Philadelphia is 9-6 against the spread and 8-6 overall in games when it scores more than 20.8 points.
+- Philadelphia is 9-6 against the spread and 8-6 overall when the team scores more than 20.8 points.

-- The Eagles have turned the ball over 16 times, 13 fewer times than the Buccaneers have forced turnovers (29).
+- The Eagles have 16 giveaways this season, while the Buccaneers have 29 takeaways.

 Home and road insights

-- Tampa Bay is 6-2 against the spread, and 7-1 overall, at home this year.
+- At home this season, Tampa Bay is 6-2 against the spread and 7-1 overall.

-- Tampa Bay has hit the over in five of eight games at home this season.
+- In five of eight games at home this year, Tampa Bay has hit the over.

-- Philadelphia is 6-4 overall, and 5-5 against the spread, away from home.
+- This year on the road, Philadelphia is 5-5 against the spread and 6-4 overall.

-- Philadelphia has gone over the total in five of 10 away games this season.
+- Philadelphia has gone over the total in five of 10 road games this season.

 Powered by Data Skrive.